marcantonyw/agoraphobia/src/content/agoraphobia.md

 Ignore might not be the right word, but yeah.
 Sorta.

-When you’re panicking, there’s no way to know with 100% certainty that what you’re feeling is _just_ anxiety.
-Certainty doesn’t exist.
-But you’re mixing up two different things:
+When you're panicking, there's no way to know with 100% certainty that what you're feeling is _just_ anxiety.
+Certainty doesn't exist.
+But you're mixing up two different things:

  **Tolerance of discomfort** vs. **A sense of actual danger**

-Let’s start with danger.
+Let's start with danger.

 Panic attacks can mimic almost any medical condition.
 Chest pain, nausea, dizziness, numbness, throat closing—whatever.
-If you’re having a new or alarming symptom, go to the doctor.
+If you're having a new or alarming symptom, go to the doctor.
 Maybe even go to the ER.
-I’ve had multiple EKGs, and I don’t regret any of them—even when it turned out to be nothing.
+I've had multiple EKGs, and I don't regret any of them—even when it turned out to be nothing.

-That’s the right move: get checked out.
+That's the right move: get checked out.
 Get tests done.
 Rule out the big stuff.

-Tell the doctor what’s going on.
+Tell the doctor what's going on.
 If they blow you off, insist.
-If you’re not convinced, get a second opinion. **But once you’ve ruled out the big stuff, you have to stop treating every symptom like it’s life-threatening.**
+If you're not convinced, get a second opinion. **But once you've ruled out the big stuff, you have to stop treating every symptom like it's life-threatening.**

-That’s the trap.
-That’s how you teach your brain to freak out at every twitch, every tight breath, every stomach gurgle.
+That's the trap.
+That's how you teach your brain to freak out at every twitch, every tight breath, every stomach gurgle.

 The more inappropriate medical reassurance you seek, the worse your symptoms will get.
-Every time you go looking for proof that you’re safe, you’re training yourself to believe that you’re _not_.
+Every time you go looking for proof that you're safe, you're training yourself to believe that you're _not_.

 Let's say you rule out the throat closing issue.
 You've done the allergy tests, you're not gonna go into anaphylactic shock.
 Your tonsils are fine.
 What are you supposed to do the next time you get that feeling?